MohamedXElGohary/iotg-fbu/siiptool/README.md

 ### Signing tool

-Stitch tool generates security signatures and auxiliary data for a _payload_ file.
+The signing tool generates security signatures and auxiliary data for a _payload_ file.
 When BIOS loads the payload (code or data) during boot, it verifies the payload authenticity and integrity first.

 For example, to sign an image using RSA private key `priv3k.pem`, run: